ntu-dasl-sg/tephra-spatial-public/results/README.md

 ## Results

 All the results for all cost functions, and weighting schemes are saved here in the `results` folder.
-To generate these results, we used batch inversion run using the shell command: `qsub -t 9-11 runInversion_PBS.sh`.

 - `best models` - the Tephra2 output (`tephra.out and tephra2.out`) for the run with the best-fit ESPs
 - `graphics-maps` - tephra load maps